Timur-Raja/order-tracking-rest-go/README.md

 # Order Tracking REST API

-A RESTful service for managing users, products, and orders, built with Go using GIN framework and Postgres as DB and Elastic search for text search and filetering, containerized with Docker.
+A RESTful service for managing users, products, and orders, built with Go using GIN framework and Postgres as DB and Elastic search for text search and filtering, containerized with Docker.

-## Improvments needed, not added due to time constraints
+## Improvements needed, not added due to time constraints
 - more ecxhaustive testing suite, failing tests
 - independent tests
 - avoid n+1 query problem in 2 handlers